 All Dubia roaches are high in protein, but this is especially true of young nymphs in early growth stages.
 In fact, they spend much of their time gorging on nutritious foods to fuel their rapid growth.

 This fast growth requires flexibility, so their exoskeletons are thin, fragile, and easy to digest.
 This is a good deal for insectivores.
 Young animals with tender digestive systems appreciate feeders that are easy to digest.
 The thin exoskeleton of young Dubia also means less chitin and more protein per ounce.
 This is particularly good for animals that need a little extra protein.

-Dubia roaches are superior feeders for a variety of reasons.
-They are the most gut-loadable feeder, they contain more vitamins & minerals, they are easier to keep and maintain, etc. However, there is one group of animals for which small Dubia feeders really shine.
-This is young, growing insectivores.
-The Dubia’s abundant protein helps satisfy these animals’ unique nutritional needs.
-And as mentioned, smaller roaches are easier to digest.
-This again benefits young animals with developing digestive systems that can’t yet handle larger insects with thicker exoskeletons.
+Dubia roaches are superior feeders for many reasons.
+They’re the most gut loadable insect.
+They have more vitamins & minerals.
+They are easier to keep and maintain.
+You may have heard this before.
+But there is one group of animals for which small Dubia nymph feeders shine extra bright.
+These are young, growing insectivores.
+The Dubia’s high protein helps meet these animals’ unique nutritional needs.

 So what’s the bottom line?
 Quarter inch Dubia roaches are nutritious feeders for your animals.
 They tend to have more nutrition per ounce than other insects, and the younger they are, the more nutrition they have.
 Growing insectivorous animals do very well on ¼-inch Dubia roaches .